 The Arctic National Wildlife Refuge is at ground zero for climate change impacts.
 What does that mean for the array of specialized mammals who call the refuge home?

-Using an analytical tool developed by NatureServe, Defenders determined which mammals in the Arctic Refuge are the most vulnerable to climate change, and what we can do to protect them.
+Defenders conducted an analysis to determine which mammals in the Arctic Refuge are the most vulnerable to climate change, and what we can do to protect them.

 GET INSTANT ALERTS & UPDATES